brianmueller/cssi-curriculum/_lessons/javascript/06-data-types-and-string-methods.md

 **Challenge:**
 Given the string  var text = "ELEPHANTBEARMOUSECOW" , make the 'MOUSE' portion into a lowercase 'mouse'.
 Store the value back into 'text'.

 Not sure how?
-Remember you can also search the web for documentation on js string methods, talk to a classmate, or consult your ducky droid!
+Remember you can also search the web for documentation on JavaScript string methods, talk to a classmate, or consult your Android Buddy!

 ## Resources
 [W3 Schools String Methods](http://www.w3schools.com/js/js_string_methods.asp)